JimToogood/Comp3015-30-CW/README.md

 ---

+## Use of AI description
+ChatGPT (OpenAI GPT-5) was used during development for:
+- Debugging and code assist
+- Repo and readme report formatting

+# Note for markers: For AI prompt and transcript please see "Student Declaration of AI Tool use in this Assessment.pdf" submitted to the DLE as part of the Project.zip

+---

 ## Visual Studio and Operating System Versions
 The Visual Studio and Operating System versions used to test/write the code locally were:
 - Visual Studio 2022 Version 17.14.19